Machine learning is becoming more vital than ever in today’s – and tomorrow’s -cybersecurity.

 Applying it to cybersecurity systems, machine learning can assess and analyze patterns and learn from them to be better prepared for future similar attacks.

-Main advantages include increased proactivity in threat prevention and response as well as reduced amount of time spent for routine activity.
+Main advantages include increased proactivity in threat prevention and response as well as a reduced amount of time spent for routine activity.

 Organizations indeed may benefit from machine learning as it enables a more strategic use of available resources.

 Machine learning could be very useful, but cannot substitute human analysis and surveillance.